-There are 1041 colors available in VMD, with color ids ranging from 0 to 1040.
-The first 17 are, in order: blue, red, gray, orange, yellow, tan, silver, green, white, pink, cyan, purple, lime, mauve, ochre, iceblue, and black.
+There are 1057 colors available in VMD, with color ids ranging from 0 to 1056.
+The first 33 are, in order: blue, red, gray, orange, yellow, tan, silver, green, white, pink, cyan, purple, lime, mauve, ochre, iceblue, black, yellow2, yellow3, green2, green3, cyan2, cyan3, blue2, blue3, violet, violet2, magenta, magenta2, red2, red3, orange2, and orange3.

-The next group of 1024 colors (from 17 to 1040) are colors used in the color map, These can be set to one of several ranges with the Color form or the color text command: red-green-blue, red-white-blue, or black-white, etc. There are no names for the specific colors.
+The next group of 1024 colors (from 33 to 1056) are colors used in the color map, These can be set to one of several ranges with the Color window or the color text command: red-green-blue, red-white-blue, or black-white, etc. There are no names for the specific colors.
 The color map will be discussed in more detail in a section to follow.

-5.2.1 Color categories
+6.2.1 Color categories

 VMD maintains a database of the colors used for the molecules and the other graphical objects in the display window.
 The database consists of several color categories; each color category contains a list of names, and each name is assigned a color.
 For example, there is a Resname color category, and within this category there are many names; one for each of the available residue names.
 Some of these are ALA, CYS, and PRO.
-Each name can be assigned a color from a list of 17 available colors called the color map.
-The RGB value of each color can be modified directly in the Color form [§4.4.9].
-To color items in a gradation manner, there are additional 1024 colors used in the color scale [§5.2.4].
+Each name can be assigned a color from a list of 33 available colors called the color map.
+The RGB value of each color can be modified directly in the Color window [§5.4.9].
+To color items in a gradation manner, there are additional 1024 colors used in the color scale [§6.2.4].

-The different color categories in VMD are listed in table 5.2.
-The Color form can be used to change the assignment of colors to the names in each of these categories.
-For example, to change the color used to draw Arginine residues when molecules are colored by residue, you would use the Color form, select the 'Resname' category, select the 'Arg' name there, and then pick the color to use for Arginine's from the list of colors next to the names.
+The different color categories in VMD are listed in table 6.2.
+The Color window can be used to change the assignment of colors to the names in each of these categories.
+For example, to change the color used to draw Arginine residues when molecules are colored by residue, you would use the Color window, select the 'Resname' category, select the 'Arg' name there, and then pick the color to use for Arginine's from the list of colors next to the names.